tpascarella/sr50/docs/kpis/secondary/income.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Income

 import Slogan from '/src/components/Slogan';

->Meaningless, except for how it impacts your Savings Rate.
+>Meaningless **unless in how it impacts your Savings Rate.**

 ## Importance

-Income is the 4th most important KPI in personal finance, and a lot of people mistake it as being the most important.
+Income is the 3rd most important KPI in personal finance, and a lot of people mistake it as being the most important.

 ### - Considerations